 I have also heard about the Medicare Safety Net?

 The Medicare Safety Net is an initiative which allows you to claim some of your out of pocket expenses after you have met a particular threshold of expenses.
 You are automatically registered for the Safety Net as an individual, however, if you register as a family you and your partner, and children, can get the benefits of the Safety Net.
 If you would like some more information regarding the Medicare Safety Net please visit the Medicare website.

 Is Dr O’Neill with my health fund?

-Dr O’Neill has an agreement with all major Australian health funds, excluding NIB and Frank Health.
-This means the fee for in-hospital care will be sent to your health fund on your behalf with no cost to yourself.
+- Dr O’Neill has an agreement with all major Australian health funds, excluding NIB and Frank Health.
+This means the fee for your in-hospital care will be sent to your health fund on your behalf with no out of pocket cost (“gap”) to yourself.

 Please be aware some health fund policies do not cover admission of babies to Neonatal Intensive Care for cardiac or respiratory care.
 It may not be known until your baby is delivered whether this will be necessary.
 ALL expecting parents should check with their health fund to make sure you have no unexpected costs at this difficult time.

 A ‘gap’ is any out of pocket expense incurred by a patient for their medical treatment during their stay in hospital.
 It reflects the difference between the total fee charged by the doctor and any health fund benefit, plus Medicare rebate.
 You will not have a gap to pay for Dr O’Neills care in hospital unless your health fund does not have an arrangement with Dr O’Neill (please see section above).